 For a more traditional and classic feel, opt for carnations and roses.
 For something more contemporary in style, you may wish to choose an eclectic combination of flowers.

 Color to be used at funerals

 Another point to take into consideration is location.
-Large white wreaths are more suited to funeral homes that boast collared halls, while colourful funeral wreaths are more apt for conventional funeral homes and white churches.
+Large white wreaths are more suited to funeral homes that boast collared halls, while colorful funeral wreaths are more apt for conventional funeral homes and white churches.